James Robinson (soldier, born 1753): War of 1812 service

+Later life

-Eventually Robinson obtained his freedom in the 1830s and became an ordained minister.
-In the 1840 and 1850 U.S. Census he was living in Butler County, Ohio with his wife Curtilda.
+In 1825, Robinson once again met Lafayette during his return tour of the United States.
+Robinson obtained his freedom in the 1830s, and became an ordained minister.
+According to the 1840 and 1850 U.S. Censuses, he was living in Butler County, Ohio with his wife Curtilda.
 They had two sons, Alexander and Wesley Sr. Wesley would go on to serve in the American Civil War in the 102nd United States Colored Infantry Regiment.
-In the 1860 U.S. Census Robinson and his family were living in Detroit.
-Robinson wrote a book James Roberts (slave narrative) about his life under a variation of his name.
-At the time of Robinson's death he lived at 137 E. Fort St. Robinson's family lived at 136 W. Lafayette Blvd in Detroit, which is now a private park called Lafayette Greens.
-In 1825 Robinson once again met Lafayette during his return tour of the United States.
-Robinson died in Detroit on March 27, 1868, at the age of 115.
-During his funeral large crowds gathered to watch.
-He was the last living African American Veteran of the Revolutionary War at the time and the oldest person buried in Elmwood Cemetery.
+According to the 1860 U.S. Census, Robinson and his family had moved to and were living in Detroit.
+Robinson wrote The Narrative of James Roberts, a slave narrative about his life using the assumed name of James Roberts.
+At the time of Robinson's death, he lived at 137 East Fort Street in Detroit.
+Robinson's family lived at 136 W. Lafayette Blvd in Detroit, which is now a private park called Lafayette Greens.
+In the 1860s, Roberts lived in Detroit.

+Robinson died in Detroit on March 27, 1868, at the reported age of 115.
+During his funeral, large crowds gathered to watch.
+He was the last living African American veteran of the Revolutionary War at the time and the oldest person buried in Elmwood Cemetery.
 His last known living descendant was Gertrude Robinson, his granddaughter, who died in Ohio in 1983.

 Military honors at last

 On June 22, 2019, a joint grave marking ceremony was held at Elmwood Cemetery by the Michigan societies of the Sons of the American Revolution and General Society of the War of 1812.
 Military honors with assistance from the American Legion were conducted 151 years after his death.
 Many dignitaries spoke including U.S. Representative Rashida Tlaib and Maj.
-Gen. Leonard Isabelle of the Michigan Air National Guard and Sen. Gary Peters provided a letter which was read.
+Gen. Leonard Isabelle of the Michigan Air National Guard and Sen. Gary Peters provided a letter that was read.
 Tlaib had read Robinson's achievements into the U.S. Congressional Record and presented a certificate which was sent to the National Mall Liberty Fund D.C.
 The National Mall Liberty Fund D.C. is working to build the National Liberty Memorial, which will memorialize the African American contribution to Independence.